 This underlines the importance of close collaboration between investors and their portfolio companies in improving reporting in what is a constantly evolving space.
 It has been pleasing to see such strong engagement from our portfolio on this issue.
 Overall, we have made great progress in integrating our approach to responsible investment across our business and portfolio.
 Within what has been a challenging market environment for biotech, we rightly continue to ensure sustainability is on the agenda in our interactions with our portfolio.

-THE ROLE OF THE SUSTAINABILITY COMMITTEE
+THE ROLE OF THE

-Syncona's Sustainability Committee business, including finance, IR, legal, HR, Team.
-Its role is to advise the business on Syncona's Sustainability Policy, and to roles and activities of the investment team and broader business whilst identifying areas where the business can improve its approach.
+SUSTAINABILITY COMMITTEE Syncona's Sustainability Committee includes representatives from across the business, including finance, IR, legal, HR, the investment team, and the new Launch Team.
+Its role is to advise the business on Syncona's Sustainability Policy, and to oversee its integration into the ongoing roles and activities of the investment team and broader business whilst identifying areas where the business can improve its approach.

-FIND OUT MORE
+FIND OUT MORE Sustainability Report 2023